 - How long you believe your family will be able to cope financially without these payments.
 If, for instance, you have enough savings to “tie you over” for six months, you could set commencement of payments to coincide with the end of this time.

 A thorough review of your personal situation can help determine the most suitable deferred period you should select to ensure your family is adequately and effectively protected.
-Get in touch to arrange your free assessment by an experienced Spectrum FA advisor now.
+Get in touch to arrange your free review by an expert advisor now.

 How Insurers Define Your “Inability to Work